Sidebar navigation

 Collaboratively the committee develops the profile, people and performance of the club.
 The committee roles are broken into the Executive Committee and the Sub-Committee.
 Some of our clubs have additional roles, as they are specific to their club’s needs.

-- The Executive Committee will have ‘line manager’ responsibilities for the Sub-Committee.
+- The Executive Committee (President, Vice President and Club Captain) will have ‘line manager’ responsibilities for the Sub-Committee.

-- The President will line manage the Engagement Secretary, RAG/Events Secretary and Media and Publicity Secretary.
+- The President will line manage the Events Officer and Media Officer.

-- The Vice President will line manage the Welfare Secretary and Social Secretary.
+- The Vice President will line manage the Welfare Officer and Engagement Officer.

-- The Club Captain will line manage the Development Secretary and Team Captains.
+- The Club Captain will line manage the Development Officer and Team Captains.

 Executive Committee roles: